stlf/stlf.github.com/_posts/2015/2015-05-03-Privacy-Policy.md

 We are committed to conducting our business in accordance with these principles in order to ensure that the confidentiality of personal information is protected and maintained.

+#### QBrowser Pro

+This Application does not record any user personal information and location information, the program will protect user privacy, personal information. please assured that use.

+* We do not collect and use your personal information and location information.

+* Users to use our service, shall comply with the relevant laws, rules and regulations.

+* If customers find any problems in QBrowser Pro,  you can review and ratings QBrowser Pro feedback to us, we will be based on user comments and suggestions to make improvements.

+If you use QBrowser Pro that you agree to this Privacy Policy.

 #### QBrowser

 This Application does not record any user personal information and location information, the program will protect user privacy, personal information. please assured that use.